jerryharrison/deckbrew-website/api/index.md

 #### Link Header

 The pagination info is included in the Link header.
 It is important to follow these Link header values instead of constructing your own URLs.
-In some instances, such as in the Commits API, pagination is based on SHA1 and not on page number.

     Link: <https://api.deckbrew.com/mtg/cards?page=3>; rel="next",
       <https://api.deckbrew.com/mtg/cards?page=1>; rel="prev"